 4. Intergovernmental Review: This program is subject to Executive Order 12372 and the regulations in 34 CFR part 79.
-Information about Intergovernmental Review of Federal

-Programs under Executive Order 12372 is in the application package for this program.
+Information about Intergovernmental Review of Federal Programs under Executive Order 12372 is in the application package for this competition.

-- 5. Funding Restrictions: (a) Reserve accounts.
-An eligible entity receiving a grant shall, in accordance with State and local law, directly or indirectly, alone or in collaboration with others, deposit the funds received, other than funds used for administrative costs, in a reserve account established and maintained by the eligible entity.
-Amounts deposited in such account shall be used by the eligible entity for one or more of the following purposes: - (1) Guaranteeing, insuring, and reinsuring bonds, notes, evidences of debt, loans, and interests therein. - (2) Guaranteeing and insuring leases of personal and real property. - (3) Facilitating financing by identifying potential lending sources, encouraging private lending, and other similar activities that directly promote lending to, or for the benefit of, charter schools. - (4) Facilitating the issuance of bonds by charter schools, or by other public entities for the benefit of charter schools, by providing technical, administrative, and other appropriate assistance (including the recruitment of bond counsel, underwriters, and potential investors and the consolidation of multiple charter school projects within a single bond issue).
+5. Funding Restrictions:

+(a) Reserve accounts.
+An eligible entity receiving a grant must, in accordance with State and local law, directly or indirectly, alone or in collaboration with others, deposit the funds received, other than funds used for administrative costs, in a reserve account established and maintained by the eligible entity.
+Amounts deposited in such account must be used by the eligible entity for one or more of the following purposes:

+(1) Guaranteeing, insuring, and reinsuring bonds, notes, evidences of debt, loans, and interests therein.

+(2) Guaranteeing and insuring leases of personal and real property.

+(3) Facilitating financing by identifying potential lending sources, encouraging private lending, and other similar activities that directly promote lending to, or for the benefit of, charter schools.

+(4) Facilitating the issuance of bonds by charter schools, or by other public entities for the benefit of charter schools, by providing technical, administrative, and other appropriate assistance (including the recruitment of bond counsel, underwriters, and potential investors and the consolidation of multiple charter school projects within a single bond issue).

-Funds received and deposited in the reserve account shall be invested in obligations issued or guaranteed by the United States or a State, or in other similarly low-risk securities.
-Any earnings on funds received shall be deposited in the reserve account and used in accordance with this program.
+Funds received and deposited in the reserve account must be invested in obligations issued or guaranteed by the United States or a State, or in other similarly low-risk securities.
+Any earnings on funds received must be deposited in the reserve account and used in accordance with this program.
+ESEA Section 4304(f)

-- (b) Charter school objectives.
-An eligible entity receiving a grant must use the funds deposited in the reserve account to assist one or more charter schools to access private-sector capital to accomplish one or more of the following objectives: - (1) The acquisition (by purchase, lease, donation, or otherwise) of an interest (including an interest held by a third party for the benefit of a charter school) in improved or unimproved real property that is necessary to commence or continue the operation of a charter school. - (2) The construction of new facilities, or the renovation, repair, or alteration of existing facilities, necessary to commence or continue the operation of a charter school.
+(b) Charter school objectives.
+An eligible entity receiving a grant must use the funds deposited in the reserve account to assist one or more charter schools to access privatesector capital to accomplish one or more of the following objectives:

+(1) The acquisition (by purchase, lease, donation, or otherwise) of an interest (including an interest held by a third party for the benefit of a charter school) in improved or unimproved real property that is necessary to commence or continue the operation of a charter school.

+(2) The construction of new facilities, or the renovation, repair, or alteration of existing facilities, necessary to commence or continue the operation of a charter school.

-- (3) The predevelopment costs required to assess sites and to commence or continue the operation of a charter school. - (c) Other.
+(3) The predevelopment costs required to assess sites for purposes of paragraph (1) or (2) and that are necessary to commence or continue the operation of a charter school.
+ESEA Section 4304(e)

+(c) Other.
 Grantees must ensure that all costs incurred using funds from the reserve account are reasonable.
 Under 20 U.S.C.
-7221(c)(g), an eligible entity may use not more than 2.5 percent of the funds received under this grant for the administrative costs of carrying out its project responsibilities.
+7221c(g), an eligible entity may use not more than 2.5 percent of the funds received under this grant for the administrative costs of carrying out its project responsibilities.